Prehysteria!: Development

 In the early 1990s, Charles Band was working on a new label from Full Moon Entertainment, called Moonbeam Entertainment.
 Moonbeam Entertainment was created specifically for family, science fiction and fantasy films created for children and adults with no "hard edge" to them.
 Around the same time, storyboard artist Peter von Sholly, approached Band with a concept about creating a movie about miniature dinosaurs.
 Band, intrigued with the idea, thought that it was perfect to be the first Moonbeam film.
 David Allen Productions and Mark Rappaport created the special effects for all of the films.

-The first Prehysteria! was co-directed by Charles and Albert Band and it was released in 1993.
-The film was a huge success, gaining over $100,000,000 in rental sales.
+The first Prehysteria! was co-directed by Charles and Albert Band and it was released in 1993 direct to video.
 Due to its outcome, a sequel, Prehysteria!
 2, was quickly developed and released in 1994.
 No character from the first film returned, but Albert Band returned to direct.
 In 1995, Moonbeam developed a second sequel entitled Prehysteria!
 3. David DeCoteau directed the film.
 The only returning character was Owen Bush from the second film.
 All of the films were released by Paramount Home Video.
 Besides the dinosaurs, Mr. Cranston (Owen Bush) is the only returning character in the series.
 The Stegosaurus, Jagger, never appeared on the first three film posters.
 Prehysteria! was Austin O'Brien's first lead role.
 The Tyrannosaurus, Elvis, and Brachiosaurus, Paula, have appeared on all of the film posters.
 The dinosaurs in the first three films were realized by traditional stop motion animation and rod puppets.
 Prehysteria!
 2 and Prehysteria!
 3 were both aimed at younger audiences.
 Madonna the Geosternbergia hurt her wing in Prehysteria!
 2, so that the producers could save money on the cost of stop motion animation.
 In Prehysteria!
 3, Madonna does not fly.
 Prehysteria! was the first Moonbeam Entertainment film.
 Prehysteria 2 was Moonbeam's first sequel.
 The characters of "Richie", played by Stuart Fratkin and "Louis", played by Tony Longo from the first Prehysteria!, were brought back to star in another Moonbeam Production, "Remote", because they had done so well as comedic thugs in Prehysteria!.